BLEPHAROPLASTY (COSMETIC SURGERY OF THE UPPER AND LOWER EYELIDS)

 Correction of Eyelid Position Disorders?

-Surgical intervention in both cases is simple, quick, and effective.
+Surgical procedure in both cases is simple, quick, and effective.
 It strengthens the eyelid muscles and returns the eyelid to its normal anatomical position.
 Regardless of the technique used, all procedures are performed under local anesthesia, and the patient can return to their everyday activities just a few days afterward.